hzqst/MetaHookSv/Renderer.md

 |      Minimum      | Intel Haswell series with HD4600 |      Geforce GTX 650       |  AMD Radeon HD 7000 Series |
 |     Recommend     |           ----                   |      Geforce GTX 1060 or better     |   AMD Radeon RX 560 or better        |

-* It's recommended to run this plugin with at least 4GB of dedicated video memory. otherwise you might have bottleneck with VRAM bandwidth.
+* It's recommended to run this plugin with at least 4GB of dedicated video memory. otherwise you might have bottleneck with VRAM bandwidth or get game crash due to out-of-VRAM.

 # Features